HomeContactsSite Map

 We hire professional musicians in a wide variety of categories - classical, popular, jazz, Broadway, ethnic music of all kinds - and all instruments and voices.

-What's involved in a performance and how long is an average program?
+What's involved in a program and how long is an average MFAS program?

 Each program involves considerable interaction with the audience.
 The nature of the interaction will vary depending upon the kind of audience - educational for young people, nostalgic and reminiscent for senior audiences, etc., Music For All Seasons will give you guidelines.
 Each program lasts from 50 - 60 minutes.
 In a few facilities, usually serving young children, two or more shorter programs may be substituted for the one longer program.